 |Processor||Version 3 has on-board ATSAM4S4B ARM Cortex M4 processor with 256kb flash memory and 64kb RAM.
 Version 2 and earlier have ATSAM3S2B or ATSAM3S4B processor.|

 |Options||10-pin ribbon cable connector for making connections to the SD card holder on the back of the display.
 Pads provided for 3 uncommitted inputs/outputs and ground from the on-board processor.|

 There are four or five components to a PanelDue setup:

 - TFT screen with touch panel.
 See section “Obtaining a compatible display”.

 - The PanelDue controller board.
 This sits on the back of the display.
 Its main components are a 32-bit ARM-core processor, a 40-pin connector for the display, a piezo sounder, a voltage regulator, a micro USB socket for programming it, and a 4-pin connector for power and communication with your 3D printer controller board.

 - A 4-wire cable to connect the PanelDue to your controller board (or 3-wire cable if you use a separate power supply to power the PanelDue).

 - An enclosure.
 You will typically print this yourself on your 3D printer.
 You can find some printable designs here.
-Some PanelDue users have done their own designs, such as this one.
-Before printing an enclosure, check that the design is for the version of the PanelDue controller that you have (1.0, 1.1 or 2.0) and for the correct display size.
+Some PanelDue users have done their own designs, such as this one and this one and this one.
+Before printing an enclosure, check that the design is for the version of the PanelDue controller that you have (1.0, 1.1 or 2.0/3.0) and for the correct display size.

 To update the firmware on the PanelDue, you will need a USB cable with a micro USB-B plug at the device end and a standard USB-A plug for your PC at the other.
 If your 3D printer uses Duet electronics, you can use the same cable that you use for connecting the Duet to your PC.